R0NC0L4/TurtlebotConveyor/README.md

 # Servos' configuration

-If you want to send a signal to the servo you have to assign an ID to it.
+In order to send a signal to the servo we have to assign an ID to it.
 We set the IDs in this way:

 | Servo     | ID  |
 | --------- | --- |